CarnegieLearning/connect-mysql-session/README.markdown

 A MySQL session store for the [connectjs][] [session middleware][] for [node.js][].

 Currently, this code appears to function correctly but it has not been optimized for performance.
 The store is implemented using [sequelize][] ORM, simply dumping the JSON-serialized session into a MySQL TEXT column.
-Also, no indexes are currently created for the session ID or expiration dates.

 Installation
 ------------